openimis/master-version/docs/user_manual.rst

   B. Result Panel

-  .. _image91:
+  .. _image93:
   .. figure:: /img/user_manual/image74.png
     :align: center

-    `Image 91 - Selected record (blue), hovered records (yellow) - Result Panel`
+    `Image 93 - Selected record (blue), hovered records (yellow) - Result Panel`

   The Result Panel displays a list of all families/groups found, matching the selected criteria in the Search Panel.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image91`).
-The leftmost record contains a hyperlink which if clicked, re-directs the user to the `Family Overview Page <#family-overview>`__ for the Family selected or if it is an historical record then the `Change Family Page <#familygroup-page>`__, for detailed viewing.
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image93`).
+The leftmost record contains a hyperlink which if clicked, re-directs the user to the `Family Overview Page <#family-overview>`__ for the Family selected or if it is an historical record then the `Change Family Page <#family-group-page>`__, for detailed viewing.

-  A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`image92`)
+  A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`image94`)

-  .. _image92:
+  .. _image94:
   .. figure:: /img/user_manual/image11.png
     :align: center

-    `Image 92 - Page selector- Result Panel`
+    `Image 94 - Page selector- Result Panel`

   C. Button Panel